-It's true that physical violence by women may cause fewer injuries on average due to differences in size and strength but it is by no means harmless.
-Women use weapons, from knives to household objects to neutralize their disadvantage, and men may be held back by cultural prohibitions on using force toward a woman even in self-defence.
-Straus's review concludes that in the US men sustain about a third of the injuries from partner violence, including a third of the deaths from attacks by a partner (in Australia men made up a quarter of the 1645 partner deaths between 1989-2012).
-And proportions of non-physical abuse (e.g. emotional abuse) against men are even higher.
+Straus's review concludes that in the US men sustain about a third of the injuries from partner violence, including a third of the deaths from attacks by a partner.
+(In Australia, men made up a quarter of the 1645 partner deaths between 1989 and 2012.)
+And proportions of non-physical abuse for example, emotional abuse) against men are even higher.
 Women are about as likely as men to kill their children and account for more than half of substantiated child maltreatment perpetrators.

-(The world's largest domestic violence research database published in the peer-reviewed journal Partner Abuse summarised 1,700 peer-reviewed studies and found that in large population samples, 58% of intimate partner violence reported involved both the female and male partner. (http://bit.ly/1GNOjoN))
+(The world's largest domestic violence research database published in the peer-reviewed journal Partner Abuse summarised 1700 peer-reviewed studies and found that in large population samples, 58 per cent of intimate partner violence reported involved both the female and male partner.
+See http://bit.ly/IGNOjoN.)

-The scholarly professor has spent much of his working life weathering attacks for publicizing these unwelcome truths about violence, regularly being booed from the stage when he tried to present his findings.
-On two occasions the chair of a Canadian commission into violence against women claimed publically that he was a wife-beater - after repeated requests she finally was forced to apologize to him.
+Strauss has spent much of his working life weathering attacks for publicising these unwelcome truths about violence, regularly being booed from the stage when he tried to present his findings.
+On two occasions the chairwoman of a Canadian commission into violence against women claimed publicly he was a wife-beater - after repeated requests she finally was forced to apologise to him.

-Straus has received death threats, along with his co-researchers, Richard Gelles and Suzanne Steinmetz, with the latter the subject of a campaign to deny her tenure and attempts made to rescind her grant funding.
+Straus has received death threats, along with his coresearchers, Richard Gelles and Suzanne Steinmetz, with the latter the subject of a campaign to deny her tenure and attempts made to rescind her grant funding.

 "All three of us became 'non persons' among domestic violence advocates.
 Invitations to conferences dwindled and dried up.
-Librarians publicly stated they would not order or shelve our books," records Gelles.
+Librarians publicly stated they would not order or shelve our books," Gelles says.

-It would be nice to report more civilized debate over this issue in Australia but sadly here too lies and bullying are par for the course.
-Look at what happened to Dr Tanveer Ahmed.
-This Sydney psychiatrist has long written about taboo topics, like reverse racism or denial in the Moslem community, which got up the nose of the Fairfax audience.
-Two years ago he ended up losing his column over plagiarism charges.
+civilised debate over this issue in Australia but, sadly, here too lies and bullying are par for the course.

+Look at what happened to Tanveer Ahmed.
+This Sydney psychiatrist has long written about taboo topics, such as reverse racism or denial in the Muslim community, which got up the nose of the Fairfax Media audience.
+Two vears ago he ended up losing his column over plagiarism charges.